MeqdadDev/solid-principles/python/README.md

 <img src="assets/ocp.jpg" width=40% height=30%>
 </p>

-After some days, a new client approached Mohammad and inquired about the availability of PayPal payment support in his program.
-Mohammad responded by stating that this functionality could be easily incorporated.
+After a few days, a new client asked Mohammad if his program supported PayPal payments.
+Mohammad replied that this feature could be easily added.

 To achieve that, Mohammad created a new method for PayPal, but he made a mistake while calling it, he used `pay_debit` instead of using `pay_PayPal`.
 Mohammad encountered additional comparable issues, which led him to realize that he was frequently modifying the `PaymentHandler` class each time a new payment feature was introduced.